 Conversely, if the overnight rate drops, banks will lower their prime rate, which will decrease the interest rate on their customers’ variable-rate loans.
 Though each bank is responsible for setting its prime rate, they usually all settle on the same prime rate.

 The prime rate primarily impacts loans with variable rates, such as variable-rate mortgages.
 When you acquire a variable-rate mortgage, your lender normally quotes your assigned mortgage rate as the prime rate plus or minus a certain percentage.
-For example, if the current prime rate is 4% and you secure a mortgage that's expressed as “prime – 0.35%,” your real mortgage rate is 3.65%.
+For example, if the current prime rate is 5.45% and you secure a mortgage that's expressed as “prime – 0.35%,” your real mortgage rate is 5.10%.

-Assume that a year from now, the prime rises to 4.25%.
-The increase will directly affect your mortgage rate, raising it to 3.9%, thereby increasing your interest costs.
-If the prime rate drops to 3.75%, instead, your mortgage rate will decrease to 3.4% rate, reducing your interest burden.
+Assume that a year from now, the prime rises to 5.75%.
+The increase will directly affect your mortgage rate, raising it to 5.40%, thereby increasing your interest costs.
+If the prime rate drops to 4.90%, instead, your mortgage rate will decrease to 4.55% rate, reducing your interest burden.

 As you can see, if you have a variable-rate loan, your interest expense rises or falls in tandem with the prime rate.
 While small shifts in the prime rate are negligible, barely impacting your regular loan payments, dramatic swings bring about more significant consequences.

 In the worst-case scenario, you could end up defaulting on your debt.
 Such as scenario occurred during the 2008 Financial Crisis when rising interest rates caused waves of homeowners to default on their adjustable-rate mortgages.
-If you carry a considerable amount of variable-rate debt, knowing the prime rate – and where it might be headed – is crucial.
+If you carry a considerable amount of variable-rate debt, knowing the prime rate, and where it might be headed, is crucial.

 Canada’s prime rate has experienced massive changes over the last several decades.
 After the Second World War, it followed a tepid upward trend, reaching the double digits by the early 1970s.

 From there, it fluctuated more widely, eventually climbing past 15% during the early 1980s, as massive inflationary pressure set in.
-It reached a historical high of 22.75% in August 1981, as the BoC engaged in aggressive interest rate hikes to rein in out-of-control inflation.
+It reached a historical high of 22.75% in August 1981, as the Bank of Canada engaged in aggressive interest rate hikes to rein in out-of-control inflation.

 The prime rate has been on a mostly downward trajectory since the early 1990s, hitting an all-time low of 2.25% in April 2009 when the BoC swiftly slashed rates to stimulate an economy ravaged by the Financial Crisis.